5 Benefits of Learning to Play Acoustic Guitar

 As I said in the beginning, there is no wrong answer here.
 It’s a good idea to sit down and really consider how much each of those things matters to you.
 If the answer is a whole bunch then you know you need to start out with an acoustic guitar.

 On the other hand, if you don’t mind spending a little extra on more stuff, are itching to get into the technical side of the gear, and want to learn to solo like a pro as soon as you can, then I’d advise you to start out on electric guitar.

 Another important takeaway here is that your decision isn’t binding for life.
 I started out on electric guitar.
 In my case, I don’t think I would have been nearly as excited to learn on acoustic.
 But, within a year or two I was playing acoustic guitar too, and today I continue to play and practice both.

 The choice is yours.
-Hopefully this article gave you a few things to think about.
-The most important thing is that you take that first step and start learning guitar.
+Hopefully, this article gave you a few things to think about.
+The most important thing is that you take that first step and start learning to play guitar.
 Find an instrument that inspires you, and get playing!

 Which guitar is right for you?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.